 Most Disney resorts, Moderate and above, will hold some sort of Candy Scramble Easter morning at 9:00 am. and other organized activities.
 Easter activities at Deluxe and Deluxe Villa resorts and at Disney’s Fort Wilderness Resort and Campground will be more extensive.
 Character meets & greet with Disney characters in their Darlin’ and Dapper Easter outfits are held at ALL resorts.

 You do not have to be a guest at the resorts to participate in the activities.
 With that being said, you can not park at the resorts on Easter.
 For deluxe resorts on the monorail, you can park at the Ticket and Transporation Center and get to the resort.
-I have not gone to these events as I prefer the fun at the Magic Kingdom.

 Where to Eat on Easter at Walt Disney World